PACE-challenge/pacechallenge.org/2024/index.md

 OCM is one of the basic building block used for drawing [hierarchical graphs](https://doi.org/10.1109%2FTSMC.1981.4308636).
 It is [NP-hard](https://doi.org/10.1016/0304-3975(94)90179-1), even [for trees](https://arxiv.org/abs/2306.15339), but admits good heuristics, can be [constant-factor approximated](https://doi.org/10.1007/BF01187020) and solved in [FPT time](https://doi.org/10.1007/s00453-004-1093-2).
 For an extended overview, see [Chapter 13.5 of the Handbook of Graph Drawing](https://cs.brown.edu/people/rtamassi/gdhandbook/chapters/hierarchical.pdf).

+### Results of the Challenge

+We are happy to announce the [results of PACE 2024](./results).
+Congratulations to the winners and all the participants!

 ### Challenge Description

 The goal of this year's challenge is to compute a 2-layered drawing of a bipartite graph, where one side is fixed, with a minimum number of crossings.
 More precisely: